 Once you click Import, EstateExec will download all recent transactions from your bank and present an Import Transactions dialog that allows you to easily manage the downloaded transactions (please note that banks normally limit new data to the past 2 years).

 Connection Problems: If you have trouble connecting to your bank, see Plaid Connection Troubleshooting for suggestions, and if desired, click the Support button in the bottom right for help from Plaid with your individual case.
+Note that once you have successfully linked Plaid to your financial institution, Plaid may periodically connect to the institution in the background to keep things fresh at their end; this is normal behavior and nothing to worry about.
 See also Plaid Connections for some general background information.

 The Import Transactions dialog shows transactions downloaded from your bank that you have not yet accepted (or deleted).
 Before showing you downloads, EstateExec analyzes them and attempts to classify them, as listed in the first column of the Import table: